 It isn’t just about keywords.
 With enough processing power, time and storage, you can take this basic approach to another level, because you can accumulate a body of data on word associations, phrases, etc. over time, which lets you compare usage at the moment to the usage that is statistically expected.
 Sudden anomalies in the typical pattern of word association can be treated as potential subjects to be analyzed further.
 Moreover, each Tweet comes packaged with a variable but extensive glob of metadata.
 For instance, seemingly minor blips in the association of clusters of words, which may not rise above the level of noise across the entire firehose may be startling when the surplus occurrences are clustered around some particular geographical location.
 Many of the other data points can be considered as well, including networks of followers, individual Tweeting histories, the origin of the Tweet, etc.

 The most obvious limitation of this approach is that to be effective takes tremendous processing power.
 It also takes considerable time to develop the historical background data to make it effective for a given data source.
 It also takes a great deal of human ingenuity and expertise.
-A more fundamental limitation may be in granularity.
-The size of the task increases with the granularity of the view, making it difficult to identify subjects at speeds comparable to the time it takes to compose a Tweet.
+An even more fundamental limitation may be in granularity.
+The size of the task increases with the granularity of the view, making it difficult and costly to identify subjects at speeds fast enough to expose new subjects within seconds.

 Word Trending: Relative Frequency Analysis